Prologue: Put to Rest

 “Meow.”
 The mama cat said as if to say.
 ‘Yeah, you got that right.’

-“Okay, well, let’s get you and this little guy inside, then tomorrow I’ll have my friends help me bury your other little ones and give them a proper burial.”
+“Okay, well, let’s get you and this little guy inside, then tomorrow I’ll have my friends help me bury your little ones and give them a proper burial.”

 Lyvia reached in and grabbed the kitten.
 It was freezing cold, and Lyvia felt her heart skip a beat.
 She pulled the kitten out of the box and held it against her chest.